 Submission of the Appellant's Advocate before the Apex Court: Per contra, the learned counsel for the Appellant, contended that the order of interim injunction passed by the learned Single Judge is based on well recognised principles of law which have been aptly applied to the case in hand.
 Learned counsel further contended that on a bare perusal of the prospectus issued by A & BC Paper Mills Ltd. it is manifest that the Respondent is trying to utilise the tremendous popularity and goodwill associated with the appellant's name 'ABC' in the trade circles.
 According to him, any man of average intelligence and imperfect recollection is likely to get an impression that the defendant is one of the associated companies of the 'ABC' group.
 The further contention of the learned counsel was that whatever amount was collected by the Respondent from sale of shares of the company to investors was due to the deceptively similar name given to the respondent company.
-It was further submitted by the learned counsel for the Respondent that the business activity of the company has not yet commenced.
-The learned counsel contended that the appellant successfully established a strong prima facie case in its favour and in the circumstances denial of order of interim injunction will result in irreparable loss and injury in its trade and business.
+It was further submitted by the learned counsel for the Respondent that the appellant successfully established a strong prima facie case in its favour and in the circumstances denial of order of interim injunction will result in irreparable loss and injury in its trade and business.